Flyer53/jsPanel3/README.md

     },
     contentAjax: {
     	url:  // some url,
-        done: function (data, textStatus, jqXHR, jsPanel) {
+        done: function (data, textStatus, jqXHR, panel) {
-        	// the keyword "this" inside the function refers to the jsPanel },
+        	// the keyword "this" inside the function refers to the panel },
-        fail: function (jqXHR, textStatus, errorThrown, jsPanel) {
+        fail: function (jqXHR, textStatus, errorThrown, panel) {
-        	//the keyword "this" inside the function refers to the jsPanel }
+        	//the keyword "this" inside the function refers to the panel }
     },
     headerTitle: "my example jsPanel",
     theme:       "rebeccapurple",
-    callback: function (jsPanel) {
+    callback: function (panel) {
     	// do whatever you like
-        // the keyword "this" inside the callback function refers to the jsPanel }
+        // the keyword "this" inside the callback function refers to the panel }
 });
 ```